Country or Region | |

 ![]() PenaltiesNone found |

 PenaltiesAnyone who strikes or injures a pregnant woman is punished by two (02) to five (05) years of imprisonment and a fine of one hundred thousand (100,000) to two hundred thousand (200,000) CFA francs.
 Anyone who, through lack of precaution or foresight, causes bodily harm to a pregnant woman resulting in an abortion, is punished by three (03) months to two (02) years of imprisonment and a fine of one hundred thousand (100,000) to two hundred thousand (200,000) CFA francs.
 WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
 International, regional and national human rights bodies and courts increasingly recommend decriminalization of abortion, and provision of abortion care, to protect a woman’s life and health, and in cases of rape, based on a woman’s complaint.
-Safe Abortion Guidelines, p 97.
+WHO Abortion Care Guideline, p 62.

 |